Shub-Gautam/Shub-Gautam.github.io/content/details/_index.md

 ---
-linkTitle: "Details & Resources"
+linkTitle: "Details Section"
-title: Details & Resources
+title: Details Section
 ---

 👋 Hello!
-This section contains detail information about my projects, internship and course work!
+This section contains all the detailed information about my projects, internship and course work!

 ## Links